ggsmith842/ggsmith842/README.md

 ### Hi there 👋

 I am a Software Developer/Data Engineer at Lumen Technologies.
-My background is in statistics and business analytics and I really enjoy learning about the fields of probability and data privacy.
+My background is in Ttatistics and Business Analytics and I really enjoy learning about the fields of Probability and Data Privacy.
 I spent 4 years in the Marine Corps as a radar operator and was also a graduate-level teaching assistant for Python in Data Science at the Univeristy of Southern California. <br>

-- 🔭 Currently I work on data integration and data quality projects at Lumen using Informatica's Data Managment Cloud.
-I've done Python development to support our data cataloguing and metadata managment efforts, and I was highly involved in migrating our code to GitHub! 🙂 Some of my other projects have included ETL and python scripts to automate data quality validation and remediation.
+- 🔭 Currently I work on data integration and data quality projects at Lumen using Azure Databricks & Informatica's Data Managment Cloud.
+I've done Python development to support our data catalog and metadata managment efforts, and I was highly involved in migrating our Informatica code to GitHub! 🙂 Some of my other projects have included ETL and python scripts to automate data quality validation and remediation.

 - 🌱 Lately I've been doing more finance related projects with a focus on analysis and automation.
 I like exploring new languages and want to get more involved in research and open source contributing.
 Currently, I am working on some cryptography programming in Ocaml, and trying some blockchain development.